 The recent decision by the United States Department of Justice to support the rescheduling of marijuana from a schedule I to a schedule III-controlled substance is a move that we believe will ultimately lead to increased use of cannabis-containing products among US households.
-This potentially includes edible products that are often the cause of unintentional cannabis poisoning in children.
+This potentially includes edible products that are often the cause of cannabis-induced toxicity in children.
 We have evaluated the potential advantages of prioritizing a near-term solution for children with more serious symptoms over progressing our plans for clinical studies to support an adult oral ACI treatment and have decided to focus current efforts on the pediatric indication at this time.
-Our decision to prioritize the development of an intravenous treatment for children is driven by multiple factors, including our recent development of a suitable IV selonabant for treating younger patients.
+Our decision to prioritize the development of an intravenous treatment for children is driven by multiple factors, including our recent development of a suitable IV selonabant formulation that enables its use in the pediatric population and our prior discussions with the FDA, which highlighted the need for an alternative formulation of selonabant for treating younger patients.
 There is increasing recognition among clinicians that this is a growing, unmet medical need in a vulnerable population where there are no approved treatments.
-Our belief is that the path to approval for an oral treatment for adult ACI may be facilitated by an initial approval for intravenous treatment of unintentional cannabis regulation.
-Furthermore, with this unprecedented change in cannabis regulation, Anebulo is uniquely positioned to become a provider of a rapid and clinically impactful solution for Emergency Departments to treat pediatric patients suffering from unintentional cannabis poisoning.
+Our belief is that the path to approval for an oral treatment for adult ACI may be facilitated by an initial approval for intravenous treatment of cannabis-induced toxicity in the pediatric population.
+Furthermore, with this unprecedented change in cannabis regulation, Anebulo is uniquely positioned to become a provider of a rapid and clinically impactful solution for Emergency Departments to treat pediatric patients suffering from cannabis-induced toxicity.
 Research has shown children are much more sensitive to the toxic effects of cannabis.
-Key factors such as an underdeveloped endocannabinoid system with more CB1 receptors in the brain than adults, and reduced ability to metabolize THC, contribute to a much greater risk to children.
-The risk is also evident in how cannabis effects this population; in contrast to adults, who are exposed to acute cannabis toxicity, children are at risk of serious and life-threatening outcomes such as CNS depression, respiratory depression, seizures, and coma.
+Key factors such as an underdeveloped endocannabinoid system with more CB1 receptors in the brain than adults, and reduced ability to metabolize THC, potentially contribute to a much greater risk to children.
+The risk is also evident in how cannabis affects this population; in co